The only program that teaches people how to become expert health advocates!

 - Caters to diverse populations & empathetic of individual circumstances.

-- Used without system, payer, condition, affiliation, or age.
+- Independent and without system, payer, age, location, or condition affiliation.

 The Patient Better Project offers a one-hour online webinar to healthcare professionals, educators, and home health and home care workers to learn how to reduce the health illiteracy rate plaguing our health consumers.
 This independent medical education course teaches the best practices for identifying health illiteracy and details the important elements required for patient, family, and informal caregiver adaptation, application, and outcome success.
-In this course, you will learn how HMEPs can be successfully incorporated into treatment plans and provided as an ancillary educational support service without distracting condition management (patient) training.
-This informational course also shows how HMEPs improve patients, families, and informal caregivers’ ability to cope with common and complex diagnoses, delivery of sophisticated at-home care, and (health record) safety and protection in cases of emergency or disaster situations.
+In this course, you will learn how a health literacy program can be successfully incorporated into treatment plans and provided as an ancillary educational support service without distracting condition management (patient) training.